yanneksevinc/reddit-account-creator/README.md

 ## Contact

-For any questions or inquiries, please contact me on Instagram @02yannek or Reddit u/02yannek_backup
+For any questions or inquiries, please contact me on my email yannek(at)yanneksevinc.de